 Palm Beach is a beautiful area with a lot of fun things to do around it!
 We visited in March and it was he perfect temperature not too hot and not too cold.
-They have a lot of great family friendly activities you can do.
+They have a lot of great family friendly activities from the Zoo to museums and fun activities you can do.

 Here is a list of our top things to do in West Palm Beach with kids: